Declaration of Domicile: All You Need to Know

 2) Obtain a Florida driver’s license

 It’s important to get a Florida driver's license or state ID.
-Surrendering your former state’s driver’s license is a significant gesture toward showing long-term domicile intent.
+Surrendering your former state’s driver’s license is a significant public gesture that confirms your intent to make Florida your long-term domicile.

 3) Register your vehicle(s) in Florida

-If you own any cars or boats, registering them in Florida is very important to show long-term intent to domicile.
-This step also implies that you must get new Florida vehicle insurance.
+If you own any cars or boats, registering them in Florida is very important to show intent to domicile in Florida.
+This step also means that you must get new Florida vehicle insurance.

 4) File a declaration of domicile